CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 > "This restriction does not apply to code that runs in a virtual machine or an interpreter where either provides indirect access to Android APIs (such as JavaScript in a webview or browser)."

-Since Capgo only updates WebView content, it falls within these permitted guidelines.
+Since CodePushGo only updates WebView content, it falls within these permitted guidelines.

 ## Best Practices